-EVTX file format explained: chunks, templates & BinXML internals
+EVTX file format explained: chunks, templates and BinXML internals

-The Windows Event Log format — .evtx — was introduced with Windows Vista to replace the line-oriented .evt.
-It is a binary, append-only, chunked container designed to be written by a single process (the EventLog service) and rotated or sealed when full.
-Understanding how it's laid out makes the forensic recovery cases — partial files, dirty chunks, carving — much easier.
+The Windows Event Log format .evtx shipped with Vista to replace the line-oriented .evt.
+It is a binary, append-only, chunked container written by a single process (the EventLog service) and rotated when full.
+Most analysts never need to know how it is laid out at the byte level.
+The ones who carve records from unallocated space, hand-parse damaged chunks, or argue with a parser that refuses to read a truncated file very much do.

 File header

-Every .evtx starts with a 4 KB header (ElfFile\0\0 magic, version, chunk count, oldest/current chunk indices, and a CRC32).
-The header is rewritten in place each time the file is rotated or a chunk is sealed, which makes its Dirty and Full flags useful tells: a file with Dirty set was open when the host crashed or the disk image was acquired live.
+Every .evtx starts with a 4 KB header.
+The magic is ElfFile\0\0.
+The fields that matter to an investigator are version, chunk count, oldest and current chunk indices, and a CRC32 over the header itself.
+The header is rewritten in place each time the file rotates or a chunk is sealed, so its Dirty and Full flags are useful tells.
+A file with Dirty set was open when the host crashed or when the disk image was acquired live.

-After the header come a sequence of fixed-size chunks.
+After the header comes a sequence of fixed-size chunks.

-Each chunk is exactly 64 KB and has its own 512-byte header (ElfChnk\0 magic, log record IDs of first and last record in the chunk, file offsets, two CRC32s — one for the header, one for the record data).
-Chunks are independent: you can carve a chunk out of unallocated space and parse it without the rest of the file.
-This is what makes EVTX recoverable from disk fragments.
+Each chunk is exactly 65,536 bytes and has its own 512-byte header.
+The chunk magic is ElfChnk\0.
+The header carries the log record IDs of the first and last record in the chunk, the file offsets, and two CRC32s: one over the header, one over the record data.

 Inside a chunk: